-What your child will be learning in grade two English language arts and literacy
+What your child will be learning in grade one English language arts and literacy

-In grade two, students will continue to build important reading, writing, speaking, and listening skills.
-They will think, talk, and write about what they read in variety of texts, such as stories, books, articles, and other sources of information including the Internet.
-In their writing, students will learn how to develop a topic and strengthen their skills by editing and revising.
+In grade one, your child will build important reading, writing, speaking, and listening skills.
+Students will continue to learn the letters and sounds that make up words.
+They will think, talk, and write about what they read in stories, articles, and other sources of information.
+In their writing, students will work on putting together clear sentences on a range of topics using a growing vocabulary.
 Activities in these areas will include: